rcpeng34/FB-API-experiments/README.md

   Follow up issue, other users are not getting the same permission requests = no data returned on module calls
-    They're only getting requests/giving public response permission Facebook auth done as a popup automatically, should probably set it as an on click
+    They're only getting requests/giving public response permission Facebook auth done as a popup automatically, should probably set it as an on click Location info requires, in addition to user_photos and user_status, friend_status and friend_photos These somehow on scope inclusion generates an authentication error